 In the mountains of northern Albania, the impact of dams threatens to clash not just with nature, but also with a unique culture.
-In the remote Kelmend region, the highland Malësorët people have maintained their traditional existence in sync with the land, rooted in agriculture and transhumance, despite generations of struggle against foreign occupation, domestic dictatorship and poverty.
+In the remote Kelmend region, the highland Malësorët people have maintained their traditional existence, rooted in agriculture and pastoralism, despite generations of struggle against foreign occupation, domestic dictatorship and poverty.
 Central to this lifestyle and cultural identity, has been their relationship with the alpine rivers that flow through the steep valleys, providing a critical source of water supply and contributing to the region’s uniquely high biodiversity.

-Now as Albania receives energy subsidies and loans from Western banks, dozens of “small scale” hydroelectric dams are being constructed on these rivers with little or no oversight and even less potential for contributing meaningfully to the country’s energy supply.
-While protests have fallen on deaf ears, underground pipelines are prepared to siphon large sections of the rivers, altering both the unique biosphere of the region as well as the lives and culture of those who have historically fought to protect it.
+Now as Albania receives energy subsidies and loans from Western banks, several “small scale” dams are being constructed on these rivers without public consultation and with little potential for contributing meaningfully to the country’s energy supply.
+While protests have fallen on deaf ears, underground pipelines are prepared to siphon large sections of the Cemi river underground, threatening the very lifeblood and culture of the people who have fought to protect this region for centuries.

 Koprisht, Kelmend Region, Northern Albania.
 Historically, the Albanian Alps has been the most isolated region in the country and was never fully controlled during the Ottoman Empire’s 500 year reign.
 It has been inhabited by the Malësorët, a highland people who operated under a tribal system dictated by the Kanun of Lekë Dukagjini.
 This ancient social code directed everyday behaviour and rules in the region and elements of it are still practiced today.